 Specialty Area: Preparing Educators to Serve Children Who Are Deaf/Hard of Hearing in Inclusive Educational Settings

-In 2015 Fontbonne University and Clarke Schools for Hearing and Speech initiated a partnership to offer a Master of Arts in Deaf Education.
+In 2015 Fontbonne University initiated a Master of Arts in Deaf Education in the Northeast.
 This hybrid model offers Fontbonne University coursework through synchronous distance education and face-to-face formats) and practicum for graduate students in the Northeast region of the U.S.

 This program is a unique model designed to prepare a new generation of professionals.
-It stresses an interdisciplinary approach, incorporating the principles of best practice from deaf education, early childhood education, speech-language pathology and special education.
+It stresses an interprofessional approach, incorporating the principles of best practice from deaf education, speech-language pathology, early childhood education, and special education.
 Classes are small and highly interactive.
 Faculty are nationally recognized, experienced and committed to each graduate student’s success.
 Many of our faculty continue to work with children and families, sharing their expertise through technological advancements, evidence-based practices and innovative techniques.

 All coursework is presented by instructors through face-to-face instruction or via synchronous distance technology.
 The 39-42 credit-hour curriculum will prepare graduate students with the content and experiences they need to: